Want to learn more?Click below for CCP Frequently Asked Questions

 CCP Success Advisors are available to assist students with short-term and long-term planning to help support their academic goals.
 Advising services are available at both the Piqua and Darke County campuses by appointment.
 Please call the Piqua Campus at 937.778.8600 or the Darke County Campus at 937.548.5546 to schedule an appointment.
 In addition, WebAdvisor is a valuable online resource that CCP students can use to explore Edison State course offerings prior to meeting with their guidance counselor or CCP Success Advisor.

-Students who are interested in taking online courses through Edison State will need to complete the XLN 100S Online Readiness Workshop.
+Students who are interested in taking online courses through Edison State must obtain placement into college-level read AND writing.
+In addition, students must complete the XLN 100S Online Readiness Workshop.
 This workshop is designed to test preparedness for online learning and proficiency in using online learning tools.
 The workshop runs for one week and is completed online using the Blackboard web-based classroom.
 Students need to complete this workshop with a 70% or better to be eligible to enroll in online courses.
 Students are permitted two (2) attempts per semester to pass the Online Readiness Workshop.
 The fee for this workshop is waived for CCP students taking the course for the first time.
 Any future attempt(s) will cost $30 per workshop.

 Success in online courses depends upon the ability to read and grasp course material independently of the face-to-face classroom setting, the ability to use the course delivery software effectively and the ability to utilize time management skills to meet class deadlines.